Matt-Gallery/my-game-plpak/Plpak README.md

 ## User Stories

 ### MVP Goals
 - As a player, I want to be able to play a game consisting of hands 1 - 4 of Plpak (`tricks`, `hearts`, `queens`, `king of hearts`)
 - As a player, I want to a playing area to be displayed in the center of the screen where the cards that are played in each round of play are rendered
 - As a player, I want the first dealer to be selected randomly from the 4 players.
 - As a player, I want each hand of the game to start with each player having 8 randomly dealt cards between 7 - A.  The human players cards are rendered face up at the bottom of the screen and the 3 computer players hands are rendered face down, 1 hand on each of the other 3 sides of the screen.
 - As a player, I want game play to follow the correct sequence for hands 1 - 4:
     - the first dealer deals 4 hands and then each subsequent player to the left becomes the dealer and deals 4 hands.
     - Once all 16 hands have been dealt the game ends.
 - As a player, I want each player to play in the correct order for hands 1 - 4:
     - the player to the left of the dealer starts each hand
     - after the first round of play in each hand the player who took the previous `trick` leads off the next round of play
     - Play continues until all cards have been played
+- As a player, I want my 3 computer opponents to use basic logic for their strategy:
+    - When leading off a round of play, the player randomly plays the 1st or 2nd lowest card of the suit of which they have the most cards
+    - When not leading off a round of play:
+        - if the player has cards of the **lead suit**, they play their higest card of that suit that is lower than the cards that have already been played
+        - if the player doesn't have any cards of the **lead suit**:
+            - if they have any A or K they play one randomly, else
+            - if they have a single card 9 or greater of one suit they play it,
+            - else they play their highest card
 - As a player, I want to know when it is my turn to play, and I want to click one of my cards to select it to be played.
 - As a player, I want the game to be scored correctly and a running score to be kept and rendered on screen throughout the game
     - Hand 1: 1 point per `trick`
     - Hand 2: 1 point per `heart`
     - Hand 3: 2 points per `queen`
     - Hand 4: 8 points for the `king of hearts`
 - As a player, I want the player with the lowest score to be declared the winner at the end of the game, or a tie to be declared in the event of a tie
+- As a player, I want a button to start a new game

 ### Stretch Goals
 - As a player, I want to play hand 5 of Plpak (`solitaire`) such that the game now consists of each player dealing 5 hads for a total of 20 hands.
 Hand 5 is dealt and played after hand 4 in each players deal.
 - As a player, I want the hand to be played such that the players build out each suit in order starting from the jack and builiding upward and downward, ending up as such:

 | Spades | Hearts | Clubs | Diamonds |
 |:------:|:------:|:-----:|:--------:|